Masterfishy/GoGameOfLife/README.md

 ### The Problem

 I have been making games for the past 5+ years.
-My programming background primarily being software development and university classes, I always approached game programming from a Object Oriented lense.
+My programming background primarily being software development and university classes, I always approached game programming from an object oriented angle.
 Encapsulation, inheritance, polymorphism, our lovely world of OOP.
 For simple games made in 48 hours, this worked.

-As my ambitions and games grew, I found myself running into the same issues related to horrible webs of dependencies.
+As my ambitions, and games, grew, I found myself running into the same issues related to horrible webs of dependencies.
 To place my player I needed my map manager.
 For my map manager I need the game manager.
 For the game manager I need my level manager.
 Just to experiment with my player I had to build my entire game.

 The webs were thick and my patience for messy code was running out.
 At this point, I realized it was time to learn a bit more about game programming.

 ### A Solution